 - Process IV Requirements.
 Consistent with Chapter 20.35 LUC procedural requirements, public input will be solicited by a notice of application, notice of public hearing and the required public hearing. - Public Information Sessions.
-Public information sessions will be held to provide information and solicit feedback from the general public. - Direct Engagement and Feedback.
+Public information sessions will be held to provide information on the project and solicit feedback from the general public. - Direct Engagement and Feedback.
 Dialogue with environmental advocates, residents, developers, and neighbor and peer cities. - Online Presence.
 Engaging Bellevue and City webpages to provide the public information about the project, who to direct questions to, and how to submit comments.
+The City webpage is now live at https://bellevuewa.gov/tree-code-update.